michaelnisi/troubled/data/posts/2019/graphql.md

   "path": "2019/02"
 }

 Recently, I had a chance to try GraphQL on iOS.
 After a quick search for a client library, I picked Apollo iOS and built [Swifters](https://github.com/michaelnisi/swifters), a little app that lists Swift users on GitHub.
-But its main purpose, of course, has been to compare the imperative REST approach to the declarative GraphQL way, from a client author’s perspective.
+But its main purpose is comparing the imperative RESTful with the declarative GraphQL way, from a client author’s perspective.

 REST is procedural and if you have ever maintained an app which talks to a bunch of microservices, you know the pain.
 Coordinating servers and clients, even if it’s the same person or team working on them, is a mess—eventually leading to conservatism.
-We develop a fear of change, there are just too many moving parts.
+With too many moving parts comes a fear of change.

 > REST isn't a fit for modern applications—[Why is GraphQL important?](https://www.apollographql.com/why-graphql)